Skip to Content

 mini faux succulent from plastic bottle.

-8. Finally, to finish off, place the plant pot onto the wood slice and then pot the glass cloche over them all.
+Step 8: Finally, place the plant pot onto the wood slice and then cover it all with the glass cloche.

 Mini faux succulent from a plastic bottle